‘General Hospital’ Fans Weigh In On Whether There Should Be A Nina Recast

 — General Hospital (@GeneralHospital) March 22, 2019

-Still there are many fans who are weighing in on who they think will be a good recast for this character.
+Still, there are many fans who are weighing in on who they think will be a good recast for this character.
 Gina Tognoni is one name that has been brought up several times in the past few days.
-However, there are just as many that hate that idea of switching up the actresses.
+However, there are just as many that hate the idea of switching up the actresses.
 All My Children actress Cady McClain’s name has also come up recently on social media as a strong lead for a Nina recast.
 Fans will just have to wait to see what develops in the next few weeks.

 Viewers were shocked when news broke last week that Stafford was leaving General Hospital and headed back to her former role as Phyllis Summers on The Young and the Restless.
-Gina Tognoni took over the role of Phyllis after Stafford left.
+Tognoni took over the role of Phyllis after Stafford left.
 Now that she is exiting Y&R, Stafford is sliding right back into the CBS soap.